FlashlightET/fennec-correlator/README.md

 4. Isolate that region from each screenshot in the new folder in like paint.net or something
 5. Change some variables in `Fennec Correlator FolderBased.py`
 6. Let it do its thing
-7. Go to the `fennec_colorrefs` and find the file with a good bit of data like level 0 or 1 or something
+7. Go to the `fennec_colorrefs` and find the file with a good bit of data like level 0 or 1 or something (see shirt filter level 1 in the example output as a reference for the optimal output to sample from)
 8. Color pick the best color manually
 9. ???
 10. Save your findings to a file, repeat for every major color component on the character